View our plans for growth and investment

 - health and wellbeing

 The Board will facilitate the development of Buckinghamshire’s strategic place-based initiatives and provide a single point of reference for engagement with the UK Government on local and regional challenges and opportunities.
-Its membership includes:
+Its core membership includes:

 - Buckinghamshire Council